wiresurfer/shaishav.kr/docs/Articles/2024/May/Future of Organizations - Post GenAI Outlook and Trends.md

 Here in lies the first insight.

-> 💡 Insight 1: If you want to build or buy an AI solution, can you clearly
+> 💡 Insight : If you want to build or buy an AI solution, can you clearly frame
-> frame what the input would be, how would it be parsed by and human, and what
+> what the input would be, how would it be parsed by and human, and what the
-> the output would look like.
+> output would look like.
 In practice, this is a lot like writing a sequence
 > diagram before build a backend API system.

 Please dont ask AI to comeup with ingenious, correct and original thought.
 It